laravel/bootcamp.laravel.com/resources/docs/inertia/installation.md

 If you have already installed PHP and Composer on your local machine, you may create a new Laravel project via Composer:

+> **Note**
+> We recommend using PHP 8.0 or higher to run this document without problems.
+> If you are using a version earlier than 8.0, we recommend that you try the installation method through docker described below.

 ```shell
 composer create-project laravel/laravel chirper
 ```